xxl4/me/source/_posts/How-to-work-with-hatme.md

 # How to connection Hatme Ecommerce system

 You can use api to connect the Hatme Ecommerce system.
-When you use the api, and other system, Hatme will push data to other system, LIKE CRM,ERP, and so on.
+When you use the api, and other system, Hatme will push data to other system, Like CRM, ERP and so on.
 We use queue to push the data.

 When Hatme connect the Airwallex, We use the Airwallex api to connect, Like payment, due, refund, and so on.